-Unless otherwise specified, cells were grown to confluence and serum-starved for 1 day in DMEM supplemented with antibiotics (50 U/ml streptomycin, 50 μg/ml penicillin, 1.5 μg/ml amphotericin B) and ITS (5 μg/ml insulin, 5 μg/ml transferrin, and 5 ng/ml selenium) before each experiment.
+Unless otherwise specified, cells were grown to confluence and serum-starved for 1 day in DMEM supplemented with antibiotics (50 U·mL-1 streptomycin, 50 μg·mL-1 penicillin, 1.5 μg·mL-1 amphotericin B) and ITS (5 μg·mL-1 insulin, 5 μg·mL-1 transferrin and 5 ng·mL-1 selenium) before each experiment.
 Cells were then subjected to different treatments for 24 h in DMEM supplemented with antibiotics.
-Muscarinic receptor antagonists (gallamine, 4-DAMP, DAU5884, tiotropium) were added 30 min prior to the addition of agonists.
-Cigarette smoke extract was prepared by combusting 2 University of Kentucky 2R4F research cigarettes (filters removed) using a peristaltic pump (Watson Marlow 323 E/D) and passing the smoke through 25 ml of FBS-free DMEM supplemented with antibiotics at a rate of 5 minutes / cigarette.
-The obtained solution was referred to as 100 % strength.
+Muscarinic receptor antagonists (gallamine, 4-DAMP, DAU5884 and tiotropium) were added 30 min prior to the addition of agonists.
+Cigarette smoke extract was prepared by combusting two Kentucky 2R4F research cigarettes (filters removed; Lexington, KY, USA) using a peristaltic pump (Watson Marlow 323 E/D, Wilmington, MA, USA) and passing the smoke through 25 mL of FBS-free DMEM supplemented with antibiotics at a rate of 5 min·cigarette-1.
+The obtained solution was referred to as 100% strength.